sustainability

 Together, delegates and organisers can take action to build a better, healthier world.

-• Created a Social Value Impact Plan.
+• Creating a Social Value Impact Plan.

-• Achieved the Green Meetings Gold Award.
+• Achieving the Green Meetings Gold Award.

 • Converting to LED lighting across the campus.

-• Send zero waste to landfill
+• Sending zero waste to landfill.

 For more information, including Exhibition Centre Liverpool's 2025 sustainability deliverables, you can view their full strategy here.

-How we drive positive change
+How we drove positive change

 Continuous improvement is at the heart of being a B Corp.
 We are committed to constantly evolving our event practices to lead our industry toward a more sustainable and equitable future.